harwindersekhon/HomeLab-Dash/README.md

 const PASSWORD = "XX"; // Replace XX with your Pi-hole password
 ```

-#Now put custom.css, index.html and all js files under and it should work
+# Now put these project files: custom.css, index.html and all js files under and it should work
 ```
 /var/www/html
 ```